cs1302uga/cs1302-hw02/README.md

 1. Answer the following questions about `MyCat.java` in your notes:

    * What is the name of the variable that stores the first command-line argument?

+   * Which method in `MyCat` is called if you run `MyCat` with the name of a regular file as the only command-line argument?
+      * Test it out! execute the code from your `cs1302-hw02` directory by passing in the relative path to the `Printer.java` file using the following command:
+        ```console
+        $ java -cp bin cs1302.exceptions.MyCat src/cs1302/exceptions/Printer.java
+        ```
+      * Test the Unix `cat` utility with the same input.
+Cool, huh?

-   * What method is called if you run with `MyCat` with a single `-` as the only command-line argument?
+   * Which method in `MyCat` is called if you run with `MyCat` with a single `-` as the only command-line argument?
       * Test it out! execute the code from your `cs1302-hw02` directory using the following command:
         ```console
         $ java -cp bin cs1302.exceptions.MyCat -